 Table 2 shows an analysis of the changes in the UAAL.
-Since the UAAL is an actuarial present value, with future anticipated benefits discounted using an annual 7.25% interest rate, the UAAL increases each year by the imputed interest rate, less employer contributions made to amortize the UAAL.
+Since the UAAL is an actuarial present value, with future anticipated benefits discounted using an annual 7.00% interest rate, the UAAL increases each year by the imputed interest rate, less employer contributions made to amortize the UAAL.
 (Keep in mind that part of the employer contribution is used to pay the normal cost, so only part of each year's contribution is available to amortize the UAAL.)

-As shown in Table 2, the UAAL increased by \$540.9 million for imputed interest and decreased by \$348.2 million because of contributions made in excess of the normal cost.
-This means that the UAAL was expected to increase \$192.7 million before recognizing plan experience.
-The UAAL as of June 30, 2018 was \$7.5 billion, and the expected UAAL as of June 30, 2019, recognizing actual contributions made, was expected to be \$7.7 billion.
+As shown in Table 2, the UAAL increased by \$573.1 million for imputed interest and decreased by \$407.1 million because of contributions made in excess of the normal cost.
+This means that the UAAL was expected to increase \$166.0 million before recognizing plan experience.
+The UAAL as of June 30, 2019 was \$7.9 billion, and the expected UAAL as of June 30, 2020, recognizing actual contributions made, was expected to be \$8.1 billion.

-A cost-of-living adjustment (COLA) was applied as of July 1, 2019 to retirement benefits for retirees eligible to receive a COLA as defined in Section 22-11-31 of the New Mexico Statutes Annotated.
-A 2.00% adjustment factor was applied to all disabled retirees who had been retired for at least three years, i.e., members who began receiving a disability retirement benefit in calendar year 2015 or earlier.
-Since the plan's funded ratio as of June 30, 2018 was 90% or less, all non-disability retirements with 25 or more years of service credit at retirement and whose monthly annuity is less than the median monthly benefit of all non-disability retirees from the prior year (i.e., \$1,627.76 as of June 30, 2019) received an annual adjustment of 1.80%.
-All remaining non-disability retirements received an annual adjustment of 1.60%.
-Note that the adjustment is only applied to members who retired in calendar year 2018 or earlier; members who retired in 2019 are ineligible.
-The overall actual COLA was less than the expected 1.9% which resulted in a net \$26.2 million decrease in UAAL.
+A cost-of-living adjustment (COLA) was applied as of July 1, 2020 to retirement benefits for retirees eligible to receive a COLA as defined in Section 22-11-31 of the New Mexico Statutes Annotated.
+A 2.00% adjustment factor was applied to all disabled retirees who had been retired for at least three years, i.e., members who began receiving a disability retirement benefit in calendar year 2016 or earlier.
+Since the plan's funded ratio as of June 30, 2019 was 90% or less, all non-disability retirements with 25 or more years of service credit at retirement and whose monthly annuity is less than the median monthly benefit of all non-disability retirees from the prior year (i.e., \$1,653.20 as of June 30, 2020) received an annual adjustment of 1.62%.
+All remaining non-disability retirements received an annual adjustment of 1.44%.
+Note that the adjustment is only applied to members who retired in calendar year 2019 or earlier; members who retired in 2020 are ineligible.
+The overall actual COLA was less than the expected 1.8% which resulted in a net \$33.9 million decrease in UAAL.

-The plan experienced an actuarial loss on investments of \$84.4 million.
-The investment loss resulted from the fact that the return on the actuarial value of assets, 6.6%, was less than the 7.25% assumed investment return.
-This loss was the result of recognizing 20% of the losses from FY2016 and FY2018, with 20% of the gains from FY2017 and FY2019.
-The market rate of return in FY2019 was 8.1%.
+The plan experienced an actuarial loss on investments of \$191.4 million.
+The investment loss resulted from the fact that the return on the actuarial value of assets, 5.8%, was less than the 7.25% assumed investment return.
+This loss was the result of recognizing 20% of the losses from FY2018 and FY2020, with 20% of the gains from FY2017 and FY2019.
+The market rate of return in FY2020 was -0.6%.
 The investment returns stated in this report are calculated net of administrative and investment-related expenses and may differ from the actual rate of return reported by ERB's investment consultants.
+Consistent with the new assumptions and methods adopted by the Board in April 2020, investment returns will be calculated net of only investment-related expenses beginning with FY2021.